Exempt Certification Benefit

 Expert Skills for Career and Family Caregivers

-Some family providers and veteran caregivers have been exempt from the requirement to complete Basic Training.
+Some family providers and veteran caregivers have been exempt from the requirement to complete Basic Training 70 and get certified.
 But, thanks to a new bargained benefit, you now have the chance to master your skills, meet other caregivers and receive Home Care Aide certification when you complete Basic Training 70.

 ‘I Wanted to Be a Better Caregiver’